 has over 20 presets for different genres, but you can create your own customization according to your sound preferences.
 With all these features, VOX is the best HD Audio Player

 As you already know, HD audio files have too big size.
 Luckily, VOX has its own music cloud that can store all your music.

-LOOP is an unlimited music cloud that can store your music giving you access to it anytime, anywhere.
+VOX Cloud (formerly LOOP Unlimited Music Cloud Storage) is an unlimited music cloud that can store your music giving you access to it anytime, anywhere.
 You don't need to use external HDDs or NAS devices anymore.
-Neither you have to think about cleaning your Mac - LOOP stores all of it.
+Neither you have to think about cleaning your Mac – VOX Cloud stores all of it.

-- Since LOOP is an unlimited cloud you can upload as much music as you want.
+- Since VOX Cloud is an unlimited cloud you can upload as much music as you want.
 It has no limits regarding formats as well.
 No song is converted or compressed, so you listen to what you actually upload.

-- LOOP syncs your Apple devices, so whatever you have in the cloud is available on both Mac and iPhone.
+- VOX Cloud syncs your Apple devices, so whatever you have in the cloud is available on both Mac and iPhone.